sachira-madhushan/Hand-Detection-Python-Unity/README.md

 # Hand-Detection-Python-Unity
-Detect hand and send data to unity engine
+Detect hand and send data to the unity engine though UDP Local network connection